tjaxer/jax-vanity/README.md

 Generate Jaxnet Vanity Address

-This is for of http://github.com/MarinX/btc-vanity
+This is fork of http://github.com/MarinX/btc-vanity project

 ## What is jaxnet vanity address?
 Vanity addresses are valid bitcoin addresses that contain human-readable messages.